top of page

 Key Design & Execution Considerations

-Successful steel projects require more than just picking a bolt type; they require execution.
+Successful steel projects require more than just selecting a bolt type; they demand careful execution.

 • The Risk of Overdesign: We often see slip-critical bolts specified "just to be safe."
 This increases erection costs (due to tensioning labor) and inspection costs without adding structural benefit.
 We avoid this by isolating slip-critical requirements only to where they are strictly needed.